 We have a program for to provide mentorship for specification writing; If you are a Googler you must file a request for a spec mentor, and ask them to review this early explainer before proceeding.
 If you are not a Googler, you are welcome to make use of this but not required to.

-You can then put a link to your public explainer in the feature entry.
-You will then need to publish this explainer, and kick off "standards incubation" by proposing this to a relevant standards venue (frequently, this means you should make a WICG proposal and start socializing the problem with other vendors and developers.
-Enter a reference to the public proposal in “Initial Public Proposal” field; if there is interest in the WICG proposal and it can be moved into the WICG at this point, do so.
-The WICG co-chairs can help you.)
+Then kick off "standards incubation" by proposing your explainer to a relevant incubation venue or working group and socializing the problem with other vendors and developers.
+For web features, the WICG is a good default, but ask your spec mentor if you need help picking a venue.
+Enter a reference to the public proposal in “Initial Public Proposal” field.
 It’s also a good idea to discuss your idea with the team/team lead (TL) or area expert in the feature area, prior to checking in code in the area.

-Start sketching out a proposed solution in your (public) explainer, detailing API design (IDL) in your incubation.
-If you are a Googler, you may wish to review this with your specification mentor before proceeding.
+After some discussion with the community, start sketching out a proposed solution in your (public) explainer, including sample code for using your API design.
+You may wish to review this with your specification mentor before proceeding to prototyping.

 Proceed to the “Start Prototyping” stage in ChromeStatus - this will generate an “Intent to Prototype” mail for you.
 Send that email to blink-dev and start checking in prototype code to Chromium under a runtime flag.
 You should do your detailed API design in the open, in your public repository, and response to feedback filed there.
-You should continue pushing for public engagement (from other vendors and web developers), and to move into WICG, or other incubation venues, if you haven’t already.
+You should continue pushing for public engagement (from other vendors and web developers), and to move into an incubation venue or working group if you haven’t already.
 During this stage, you should expand on the explainer with a full design doc (this may also have implementation-specific details), and consider creating a specification (or writing up a pull request with changes to an existing spec).

 Note that any CLs landing at this stage should be behind a feature flag.
 Consider adding a UseCounter to track usage of your new feature in the wild, and be sure to write integration tests for your feature as web-platform-tests as you go.
 Continue to work with your API mentor if there are any design changes.